 - Preheat oven to 350 degrees.
 Line 2 baking sheets with parchment paper and set aside.

 - In a large mixer, combine the softened butter and brown sugar with a paddle attachment.
 Let whisk for 2 minutes.
 Add the eggs one at a time, followed by the vanilla extract.
 Add the flour, baking soda, sea salt and baking powder and slowly combine, making sure not to overmix the batter.
-Add the oats, chocolate chips and cherries and combine.
+Add the oats, chocolate chips and chocolate discs and cherries and combine.
 Refrigerate batter for 1 hour.

 - Using a cookie scoop, scoop 12 cookies (2 tablespoons each) onto each parchment lined baking sheet and dust with a few maldon sea salt flakes.
 Transfer sheets into oven and bake for 10-12 minutes until the cookies just slightly turn a golden brown color on the edges but are still soft and chewy in the middle.
 Remove from oven, carefully bang the bottom of the pan on a flat surface to make the cookies a bit more dense and release any air bubbles and transfer to cooling rack.
 Repeat process for remaining dough.